B-spline Parameterized Joint Optimization of Reconstruction and K-space Trajectories (BJORK) for Accelerated 2D MRI: Acknowledgment

 \subsection{Parameterization and multi-level optimization}

 We parameterize the sampling pattern with 2nd-order quadratic B-spline kernels:

-where $\B \in \reals^{\Ns \times L}$ denotes the interpolation matrix, and $\cd$ denotes the $d$th column of the coefficient matrix $\cc \in \reals^{L \times \Nd}$. $L$ denotes the length of $\cd$, or the number of interpolation kernels in each dimension. \blue{The decimation rate in \fref{evo} is defined as $\text{Decim.} = \Ns/L$. }\resp{R2.2.a} B-spline kernels reduce the number of individual inequality constraints (on maximum gradient strength and slew rate) from $4 \Nd \Ns$ to $4 \Nd L$ where typically $L \ll \Ns$. \blue{See \cite{hao:2016:JointDesignExcitationa} for more details.} \resp{R1.2}
+where $\B \in \reals^{\Ns \times L}$ denotes the interpolation matrix, and $\cd$ denotes the $d$th column of the coefficient matrix $\cc \in \reals^{L \times \Nd}$. $L$ denotes the length of $\cd$, or the number of interpolation kernels in each dimension.
+The decimation rate in \fref{evo} is defined as $\text{Decim.} = \Ns/L$.
+Compared to other parameterization kernels, B-spline kernels reduce the number of individual inequality constraints (on maximum gradient strength and slew rate) from $4 \Nd \Ns$ to $4 \Nd L$ where typically $L \ll \Ns$.
+See \cite{hao:2016:JointDesignExcitationa} for more details.

-\blue{ Early versions of previous work \cite{pilot} and our preliminary experiments found optimized trajectories that were often local minima near the initialization, only slightly perturbing the initial trajectory \footnote{ \blue{ The latest versions of PILOT on arXiv \cite[versions 4-5]{pilot} also use trajectory parameterization, focusing on long readout time cases. } }.
-We use a multilevel training strategy \resp{R1.1} \resp{R2.2.c} to improve the optimization process \cite{Nielsen:16:Improved, boyer2016generation}.}
+Early versions of previous work \cite{pilot} and our preliminary experiments found optimized trajectories that were often local minima near the initialization, only slightly perturbing the initial trajectory \footnote{ The latest versions of PILOT on arXiv \cite[versions 4-5]{pilot} also use trajectory parameterization, focusing on long readout time cases. }.
+We use a multilevel training strategy to improve the optimization process \cite{Nielsen:16:Improved, boyer2016generation}.

 We initialized the decimation rate $\Ns/L$ with a large value (like 64).
-Thus, many neighboring sample points are controlled by the same coefficient, \blue{which introduces more `non-local' improvements.} After both \cc and \thta converge, we reduce the decimation rate, typically by a factor of $2$, and begin a new round of training initialized with \om and \thta of the previous round. \blue{\fref{evo} depicts the evolution along with decimation rates.} \resp{R1.2}
+Thus, many neighboring sample points are controlled by the same coefficient, which introduces more `non-local' improvements.
+After both \cc and \thta converge, we reduce the decimation rate, typically by a factor of $2$, and begin a new round of training initialized with \om and \thta of the previous round. \fref{evo} depicts the evolution along with decimation rates.